 Inspections are ideally scheduled within the option period* to allow the buyer time to review the inspector's findings before committing to the purchase.
 Typically the home buyer is not on the property while the inspection is taking place, since most home inspections take several hours.
 Instead, the home buyer will meet the inspector and their Realtor on the property afterwards to review the inspector's findings.
 The inspector will prepare a formal report and submit it to the buyer within a day or two after the inspection meeting.

 The price of a home inspection is based on the size and age of the home, as well as any special inspection items such as a pool, sprinkler system, termites, and septic system.
-REILLY, REALTORS® typically sees clients paying between $450-$650 for a thorough home inspection.
+We typically see clients paying between $450-$650 for a thorough home inspection.

 Austin area home inspectors are trained to search for visual and structural problems in and around homes.
 In Texas, these professionals abide by the Standards of Practice and Rules Governing Inspectors held by the Texas Real Estate Commission.
 Listed below are most of the Commission’s minimum inspection requirements.